 1. Place a pillow underneath your hips to help maintain a more neutral spine

 2. Place a pillow under your shoulder on the side where your head is turned towards.

-Sleeping on your stomach, is the worst position for your posture.
+Sleeping on your stomach is the worst position for your posture.
 It is difficult to achieve a neutral spine in this position.
 If you have back or neck pain, we recommend sleeping on your back or side.

 Pillow and Mattress Selection

 When selecting a pillow, the key is to ensure that the pillow that you sleep on allows you to maintain a neutral spine and head position.
-You do not want your pillow to be too thick, which would kink your head upwards, towards the ceiling.
-Likewise, you do not want to pillow to be too thin, which with kink your neck down towards the ground.
+You do not want your pillow to be too thick, which will kink your head upwards, towards the ceiling.
+Likewise, you do not want the pillow to be too thin, which with kink your neck down towards the ground.
 Try out a few different pillows and try to find one where your head can be in a neutral position, in whatever sleeping position you find yourself in most often.
 Memory foam pillows are also a great option as they conform to the curves of your neck and shoulders allowing you to maintain a neutral spine position.

 Memory foam mattresses are a good option for people with back and neck pain.
 Traditionally, a mattress compresses and moulds to an individual’s weight.
 This is especially true if two people sleep in a bed who are of different weights.

 A memory foam mattress, molds perfectly to your body.
 This means that two people can share a mattress regardless of their size or shape without compressing the mattress unevenly.
 The memory foam returns to its original shape after use.